Essenceia/essenceia.github.io/content/hft/itch.md

 ##### Message interface

-The `message interface` is the standard interface used to to transmit all message bytes, with the exeption of the overlapping bytes.
+The `message interface` is the standard interface used to transmit all message bytes, with the exception of the overlapping bytes.

 ```verilog
 input                  valid_i,